Against All Odds

 Pausing, Ginny's angered ebbed a bit.
 No, it wasn't entirely his fault.
 Plenty were against Voldemort because he'd killed too many, so many of them loved ones.
 And some had escaped an all-too-narrow death…

 The youngest Weasley sat down on the couch and tried to read her Transfiguration book, but she couldn't concentrate.
-Her mind was running through the list of her own loved ones, most who were in constant danger.
+Her mind was running through the list of her own loved ones, most of whom were in constant danger.

 Well, he is a liar, she groused mentally.
 But she never thought he had made up Voldemort's return.
 She and their friends were much too smart for that.